alessandroscarlatti/launch4j-gradle-plugin/README.md

 The [Launch4j Gradle plugin](https://github.com/TheBoegl/gradle-launch4j) made even simpler.

-*You want to quickly package your jar as a great-looking exe.*  This is easier than ever with the `Launch4jTemplateTask` Gradle task.
+*You want to quickly package your jar as a great-looking exe.*  This is easy with the `Launch4jTemplateTask` Gradle task.
 Building an executable is now only a few lines of code, thanks to a few sensible conventions and defaults.

 # How to Use